 Thousands of people took to the streets in Venice Italy on Saturday, June 8, calling for a ban on big-capacity cruise liners in the port city following last week's collision between MSC Opera and a tourist boat.

 Italian media reported that about 5,000 demonstrators marched through downtown carrying banners with slogans like "Keep large boats out of the lagoon".
-Gianfranco Bettin, president of the local municipality of Marghera, was quoted as saying that the giants must leave the lagoon as "they're incompatible with the delicate balance of the ecosystem and dangerous for the city."
+Gianfranco Bettin, president of the local municipality of Marghera, was quoted as saying that the giants must leave the Venice Lagoon as "they're incompatible with the delicate balance of the ecosystem and dangerous for the city."